pagopa/template-aws-infrastructure/README.md

 ## Releases

 New releases are created every time PR are merged with main.
-A github action is responsible to create the release and it relires on the title of the PR as described on the [official repository](https://github.com/cycjimmy/semantic-release-action)
+A github action is responsible to create the release and it relires on the title of the PR as described in the [official repository](https://github.com/cycjimmy/semantic-release-action)

 ## Referencees